tobiaskortus/covid19-search/processing/README.md

 ### Reference Processing

-TODO

-TODO

-TODO

-TODO
+>NOTE: Due to the currently inefficient state of the corresponding data model this task is only presented in this documentation (for additional information on the current mechanisms please refer to `literature.py` and `metadata-property-graph-neo4j.ipynb`).

 ## Inverted Index and Document Index Construction

-The inverted index and document index data models are the basis for the ad-hoc information retrieval system.

-TODO

-TODO

-TODO

-The creation of the inverted index and document index data model is performed in the `document-index-construction-mongodb.ipynb` notebook using additional utility functions from `literature.py`, `preprocessing.py`, `grid.py` and `metadata.py`.
+The ad-hoc search which is the most important component of every modern search engine and allows the user to search for a specific topic using a search term.
+In order to enable a fast full text search which is required for such a information retrieval system an inverted index as well as a document index is created.
+The creation of the inverted index and document index which is the main component of the ad-hoc information retrieval system  is performed in the `document-index-construction-mongodb.ipynb` notebook using additional utility functions from `literature.py`, `preprocessing.py`, `grid.py` and `metadata.py`.

-The data models are created in a JavaScript Object Notation (JSON) syntax which is the default structure for the representation of documents in the MongoDB database.

-### Inverted Index - Data Model
+### Inverted Index and Document Index - Data Models

+For the information retrieval task the establishment of a suitable data model is a crutial criteria in order to provide a memory and performance efficient solution which can be scaled in the required domain.
+In this task the requirements for this data model is not to the extend as it would be for a normal search engine due to the relatively small size of the dataset.
+Hence the focus of the data model is mainly focused on the simplicity rather than the implementation of advanced techniques such as inverted index compression or similar methods.

+As a basis for the following data model the structure shown in the pulication of Trucia et. al. is used as a starting point.
+In the following part the adaptions made to the data model should now be described.

-For each document in the CORD-19 dataset a unique id is assigned.
-This id is used in order to identify the corresponding document in the document index (as described below).
+For each document in the CORD-19 dataset a unique id is assigned which is then used in both mentioned data models in order to identify the corresponding document.
+In the document index the document index is further extended by the most important document information, namely the document title, the document abstract, as well as a list of associated authors and the institution they are attending, which is shown in the search engine user interface as a description for each document given a search result.

 ```json
 {